 Once you received your funds, be prepared to start getting calls from other lenders and commercial loan brokers.
 When a UCC lien is placed on your business, it establishes your lender’s claim on collateral used to secure your loan.

 This information is public.
 And enterprising industry folks search for this information, or they buy lists of businesses.
 That’s why you’re getting 101 phone calls after your loan’s been funded—people know that you’re in the market for a loan, and they see you as a prime candidate to borrow even more money.

 Try to keep those calls from tying up your phone lines by registering your number with the National Do Not Call Registry, which should stop annoying telemarketing calls 31 days after you register.

 One last point to mention: Think carefully about how you’re spending the money you borrowed.
 Now that your funds are in hand, are you using them to become your existing setup more efficient or produce a new product?
 Are you hiring staff?
 Will you expand to a new market or larger premises so you can service more clients?

 Small business networking options abound—if you have questions about how to wisely invest in your business, ask other small business owners who have been there, done that!
 Reach out in a place like Fundera’s Town Hall, a community for small business owners.
-To jumpstart your search, there are resources for black small business owners, or small business associations to look into—and that’s really just the beginning.
+To jumpstart your search, there are resources for small business owners and small business associations to look into—and that’s really just the beginning.